mikeberger/LiveAtcX/README.txt

-LiveAtcX is a super-primitive tool to allow live streaming of audio feeds based on the settings of the FSX radio 1.
+LiveAtcX is a super-primitive tool to allow live streaming of audio feeds based on the settings of the FSX radios.
-It can be used to tune Live ATC or any stream.
+It can be used to tune Live ATC or any stream while flying.

 There are 2 reasons for this tool: